tinglu/tinglu.github.io/_posts/2018-01-20-declarative-programming.md

 layout: post
 title: Haskell Revision
 date: 2018-01-20 15:51 +0800
-tags: notes functional-programming haskell declarative-programming
+tags: notes functional-programming haskell declarative-programming tbc
 ---

-This is the summary of my study of COMP90048 Declarative Programming (SM2 2017).
+A very little notes of my study of COMP90048 Declarative Programming (SM2 2017).
 The notes below contain my summaries and lecture materials (&copy; the University of Melbourne).

 ## Some concepts